IBMDecisionOptimization/do-ws-js/README.md

 Included in the dodsxpa set of back end functions.

 ## pa:
-This library of back-end and fron-tned functions allow to easily connect to Planning Analytics.
+This library of back-end and front-end functions allow to easily connect to Planning Analytics.
 Functions allow to connect to an existing TM1 serverm using authentication, and list cubes and dimensions.
 Functions allow to read cubes and dimension into scenarios.
 Functions allow to write scenarios to cubes and dimensions.